chancecontra/M365-Copilot-Adoption-Dashboard/README.md

 ## What it is?
 ## Functionalities
 ## Setup Instructions
-### Registration of Graph PI app.
+### Registration of Graph API app
-1. Sign in to the Azure portal.
+1. Sign in to the [Azure portal](https://portal.azure.com/).
-Go to Microsoft Entra ID > App registrations.
+2. Go to Microsoft Entra ID > App registrations.
 Screenshot showing the Entra app registration.
 Select + New Registration.
 Enter a name.
 For example, use the Copilot Graph API name.
 Don't change any other settings and select Register.
 Select API Permissions > + Add a permission.
 Screenshot that shows API permissions.